 The Presence Enabler provides users with the possibility to store and manipulate Presence Information.
 It also allows users or entities to obtain the Presence Information of other users.
 The functionalities provided by the Presence Enabler are specified in [OMA-PRS-AD].

 The CPM Enabler uses the functionalities of the Presence Enabler to obtain Presence Information.

-The CPM functional components interact with the Presence Enabler via the PRS-2 reference point defined by the Presence Enabler.
+The CPM functional components interact with the Presence Enabler via the PRS-1 and PRS-2 reference points defined by the Presence Enabler.